Sligo / Leitrim / Donegal Advisory Region

 There is a Forestry Advisor based in Ballybofey who supplies advice and education on forestry to farmers in the Sligo/Leitrim/Donegal Regional Unit.

 The pig farmers in the region are serviced by a pig advisor based in Ballyhaise Co.
 Cavan.

 If you live in Sligo / Leitrim / Donegal and are farming, or are thinking of entering farming, and would like some information or advice do not hesitate to contact us - we will be delighted to help.

-Please check out our 2018 Calendar (pdf) for all upcoming deadlines for the year.
+Please check out our 2018 Important Dates (pdf) for all upcoming deadlines for the year.